-Over the course of these years, Girls/Boyz First has provided over 160 mentors to central VT youth, ages 8-18.
-Our youth come from Montpelier, Middlesex, Worcester, Berlin, Calais and East Montpelier.
-More than 70% of GBF mentees are from families struggling with economic well-being as measured by their enrollment in school free lunch programs.
+Over the past 22 years, Girls/Boyz First has provided over 150 mentors to Central Vermont youth aged 8-18.
+Participants come from Montpelier, Middlesex, Worcester, Berlin, Calais and East Montpelier.
+More than 70% of our mentees are from families struggling with economic well-being as measured by their enrollment in school free lunch programs.

 Girls/Boyz First Mentoring Advisory Board

 Retired Chief Legislative Fiscal Officer for Vermont

 Washington Central Friends of Education Treasurer & Former Executive Director

 Kim Smith, non-voting